jackmarley254/Community-Connect/README.md

 # Or if you have a requirements.txt
 # pip install -r requirements.txt

-4. Apply Migrations

-python manage.py makemigrations
-python manage.py migrate

-5. Create a Superuser (Admin)

-python manage.py createsuperuser

-6. Run the Server

-python manage.py runserver

-Visit http://127.0.0.1:8000/ in your browser.

 Note: Ensure the Manager and Security users are linked to the same Organization.

-🌍 Sustainable Development Goals (SDG) Alignment
+## 🌍 Sustainable Development Goals (SDG) Alignment

 This project aligns with SDG 11: Sustainable Cities and Communities.

-Target 11.3: Enhances inclusive and sustainable urbanization by digitizing management processes.
+- Target 11.3: Enhances inclusive and sustainable urbanization by digitizing management processes.

-Target 11.B: Improves resilience through efficient disaster/maintenance reporting systems.
+- Target 11.B: Improves resilience through efficient disaster/maintenance reporting systems.

-📝 License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Developed by Jackson G. Ndiritu ICT Support Technician & Junior Software Developer